 The flexibility of having a career that is entirely online based is great.
 This is because it gives you the opportunity to see more of the world.

 But working online full-time and making a career out of selling online isn’t as easy as it looks.
-There is a lot of hard work that goes into online selling – and a lot of it happening behind the scenes.
+The fact is that there is a lot of hard work that goes into online selling; and a lot of it happening behind the scenes.